 With no clear idea how to proceed, Wills returned to the main lobby, where he encountered Walter Hellams, a Federal Reserve Board guard in charge of protecting the agency’s eighth-floor office suite.
 Wills updated Hellams about the situation; the other guard instructed Wills to call the police.
 He was reluctant.
 Fearful of being punished or, worse, losing his job for not following up with his bosses sooner, he tried to circumvent the situation by contacting Fletcher Pittman, the guard he had replaced from the previous shift.
 Maybe there was a logical explanation.

 When Pittman picked up the phone, Wills asked if he had found any locks taped open during his watch.
 Pittman replied in the negative.
 Wills knew he was in trouble.
 Having no choice, he called his supervisor, Captain Jackson.

 The B-2 level door had been retaped, Wills reported.

 At approximately 1:47 a.m., Wills updated the security log: “Call police found tape on doore [sic].”

-In that moment, Frank Wills’s life changed forever.
+In that moment, Frank Wills’ life changed forever.
 And so would the nation’s.

-If you enjoyed the introduction of Watergate’s Forgotten Hero: Frank Wills, Night Watchman, follow my progress by subscribing to my quarterly newsletter.
+If you enjoyed the introduction of Watergate’s Forgotten Hero: Frank Wills, Night Watchman, follow my progress by subscribing to my quarterly newsletter (fill-in below).